-Maximum Drawdown: How to Calculate & Manage Risk
+Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 How to Calculate Maximum Drawdown

-- Step 1: Track portfolio values at regular intervals.
+Step 1: Track portfolio values at regular intervals.
 Daily or weekly recording captures all movements accurately.
 Monthly snapshots miss intraday volatility and underestimate true MDD.

-Detailed worked example demonstrates calculation: Portfolio reaches $500,000 peak on June 15.
-Declines to $350,000 trough by August 3.
-Recovers to $450,000 by September but never exceeds the original $500,000 peak.
-Calculation: ($350,000 - $500,000) / $500,000 × 100 equals -30% MDD.
+A detailed worked example demonstrates the calculation.
+A portfolio reaches a $500,000 peak on June 15, declines to $350,000 trough by August 3, then recovers to $450,000 by September but never exceeds the original $500,000 peak.
+Calculation: ($350,000 − $500,000) ÷ $500,000 × 100 equals −30% MDD.

-Clarification example: Account starts at $100,000 on January 1.
-Grows to $150,000 peak by March 15.
-Drops to $120,000 by May 30.
-MDD equals -20% from $150,000 peak.
-Not -20% from initial $100,000.
-Starting balance becomes irrelevant after growth occurs.
+A common mistake is calculating from the starting balance instead of the highest peak value.
+MDD is always measured from the peak, not the initial investment.
+This distinction becomes critical after account growth.
+Example: an account starts at $100,000 on January 1, grows to a $150,000 peak by March 15, then drops to $120,000 by May 30.
+MDD equals −20% from the $150,000 peak, not −20% from the initial $100,000.
+The starting balance becomes irrelevant after growth occurs.

-Another example demonstrates multiple drawdown periods: Account starts at $100,000.
-Grows to $140,000 (first peak), drops to $120,000 (first trough = -14.3% drawdown).
-Recovers and grows to $160,000 (new peak), drops to $130,000 (second trough = -18.75% drawdown).
-MDD equals -18.75% (larger of two drawdowns).
+Another example demonstrates multiple drawdown periods.
+An account starts at $100,000, grows to $140,000 (first peak), drops to $120,000 (first trough = −14.3% drawdown), recovers and grows to $160,000 (new peak), then drops to $130,000 (second trough = −18.75% drawdown).
+MDD equals −18.75% — the larger of the two drawdowns.
+Peak-to-trough measurement captures true risk exposure at each point.

 Real-World Maximum Drawdown Examples